 - Increase customer base by 20% by year-end

-6. Enhance Brand Authority
+6. Enhance brand authority

 Brand authority can also contribute to brand dominance and a larger market share.
 Regardless, this goal can also be separate and distinct because it is an end in itself.

 Gaining brand authority means setting your company up as the go-to in specific niches or industry use-cases.
-As a result, you want any marketing objectives you curate here to rally around those particular areas where you want to build authority.
+As a result, you want any marketing goals you curate here to rally around those particular areas where you want to build authority.

 Sample objectives you could consider here include to: